Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [ ] They can read files in it.
 - [ ] They can delete files in it.

 **Note:** This is correct because of the keyword "directory".
-More info at: https://www.tutorialspoint.com/unix/unix-file-permission.htm
+More info [here](https://www.tutorialspoint.com/unix/unix-file-permission.htm).

 #### Q57.
 What will this command print?